-The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 set out grounds for disqualification under the Childcare Act 2006 where the person meets certain criteria set out in the Regulations.
+The statutory guidance 'Disqualification under the Childcare Act 2006' set out grounds for disqualification under the Childcare Act 2006 where the person meets certain criteria set out in the Regulations.
 A disqualified person is prohibited from providing relevant early or later years' childcare as defined in the Childcare Act 2006 or being directly concerned in the management of such childcare.
 Schools and private childcare settings are also prohibited from employing a disqualified person in respect of relevant early or later years' childcare.